Main Menu

 Instructions For Using Condoms

 When used consistently and correctly, latex or polyurethane condoms can help prevent reproductive tract infections, including infection with the human immunodeficiency virus (HIV).
 Condoms also provide good protection against unintended pregnancy.
 Bear in mind, however, that condoms can fail or break, even when used properly.
-Abstinence is the best way to avoid sexually transmitted disease and accidental pregnancy.
+Abstinence is the only sure way to avoid sexually transmitted disease and accidental pregnancy.

 Different Types of Condoms